Traveling to Iceland by Cruise Ship

 Photo from Excellent 2.5-Hour Horse Riding Tour in Raudholar Volcanic Countryside with Transfer from Reykjavik

-Depending on how long your cruise ship is staying in Reykjavik, you have some great activity options to choose from.
-We highly recommend the unique experience of horse riding through Iceland's volcanic landscapes on this 2.5-hour horse-riding tour.
+We highly recommend the unique experience of horse riding through Iceland's volcanic landscapes on this horse-riding tour from Reykjavik.

-It brings you through the volcanic Raudholar red hills on the edge of Reykjavik, and going on horse riding tours is an excellent way to see Icelandic nature.
-You'll also get to know the completely adorable Icelandic horse!
+It brings you through the volcanic Raudholar Red Hills on the edge of Reykjavik, and going on horse riding tours is an excellent way to see Icelandic nature.
+You'll also get to know the completely adorable Icelandic horse.

-If you have more than an afternoon, do a tour of the Golden Circle route.
-This Golden Circle bus tour takes around 7 hours and brings you to all the major sights, like the incredible Thingvellir National Park, Gullfoss waterfall, and the Geysir geyser.
+If you have more than an afternoon, tour the Golden Circle route.
+This Golden Circle bus tour takes around 7 hours and brings you to all the major sights, like the incredible Thingvellir National ParkGullfoss Waterfall, and the Geysir Geyser.

-10-hour small-group tour to see all the South Coast sights, such as the Seljalandsfoss and Skogafoss waterfalls.
 If you want to include additional activities in your tour, such as glacier hiking on one of the region's majestic glaciers, then this popular 12-hour South Coast minibus tour is a fantastic option.

-For a different kind of adventure, choose tours of the Snaefellsnes peninsula.
+For a different kind of adventure, choose tours of the Snaefellsnes Peninsula.
 Often called "Iceland in Miniature," this region offers a mix of dramatic cliffs, volcanic peaks, charming fishing villages, and black sand beaches, making it an amazing location for day trips from Reykjavik.

-No matter how long your cruise ship is docked in Reykjavik, there’s an adventure waiting for you.
+Mt.
+Kirkjufell is famous for it's triangle shapeNo matter how long your cruise ship is docked in Reykjavik, there’s an adventure waiting for you.
 From exploring the capital's highlights to venturing out into Iceland’s stunning natural landscapes, there’s something for every schedule and interest.

 Make the most of your stop by planning ahead and choosing the activities that best match your available time.
-Just be mindful to leave some flexibility for unexcepted delays, as your cruise ship will not wait for you if you arrive late!
+Just be mindful to leave some flexibility for unexpected delays, as your cruise ship will not wait for you if you arrive late!

 Akureyri Harbor